Emergence of Local Ordering and Mesoscale Giant Number Fluctuations in Active Turbulence

 { } For the number fluctuation analysis, from each snapshot, we extracted the intense vorticity regions by applying a threshold on the Okubo-Weiss parameter.
 The Okubo-Weiss parameter, defined as $Q = \frac{\omega^2-\sigma^2}{4}$, where $\sigma^{2} = \frac{1}{2}\sum_{ij}(\partial_i u_j+\partial_j u_i)^2$ with $i,j = 1,2$ can be used to determine the vorticity-dominated and strain dominated regions \cite{weiss1991dynamics,elhmaidi1993elementary}.
 We extracted the regions with $Q < Q_t$.
 Within each of these regions that are connected vorticity-dominated patches, we estimated the vortex center using an intensity-weighted centroid, where the vorticity field serves as the weighting function.
 If $( (x_i, y_i) )$ denote the coordinates of the $( i^{th} )$ grid in a region, and $( w_i)$ is the corresponding vorticity magnitude at that location, then the centroid $( (x_c, y_c) )$ is computed as:

-The identified centroids are then used in further statistical analyses, such as computing number fluctuations across subdomains of varying size(discussed in the main text, see Fig.\ref{vor_extract}), Voronoi analysis(discussed in the next section).
-To analyze the distribution of intense vortices for each time step, the system is divided into subregions of area $\ell^2$, and estimate the number of vortex centers $n$ in each subregion, the average number of vortex centers $\bar n$ and the standard deviation $\Delta n$, all normalized by the total number of vortex centers.
+The identified centroids are then used in further statistical analyses, such as computing number fluctuations across subdomains of varying size(discussed in the main text, see Fig.~\ref{vor_extract}), Voronoi analysis (discussed in the next section).
+To analyze the distribution of intense vortices for each time step, the system is divided into subregions of area $\ell^2$, and estimate the number of vortex centers $n$ in each subregion, the mean number of vortex centers $\bar n$ and the standard deviation $\Delta n$, all normalized by the total number of vortex centers.
 The subregion size is varied over a range with $\ell \in [5\Lambda, 20\Lambda]$.
 In Fig.~\ref{fig:vor_distribution}, we plot the probability distribution function (PDF) of $\rm n$ around for different $\alpha$, in a given subregion.
 We note that for decreasing $\alpha$, the $P(\frac{\rm n}{\bar{n}})$ broadens, indicating stronger fluctuations in the number of vortex centers.
 The inset displays the interquartile range (IQR), which serves as a measure of the spread in the number distribution.
 The IQR is defined as the difference between the 75th percentile $(Q_3)$ and the 25th percentile $(Q_1)$ of the distribution: The IQR effectively captures the range within which the central $50\%$ of the data fall.